openebs/openebs/contribute/design/1.x/ndm/20190705-ndm-disk-identification.md

 #### Proposed Implementation

-User will be able to give a configuration to NDM so that they can choose between the device identification method to be used.
-As an inital step, 3 methods will be provided
-- Ignore the disks which we are unable to uniquely identify.
-- Use the current implementation of disk identification.
-- Use the new implementation of creating GPT parition to identify the disk.
+If the disk has WWN, then a combination of WWN and Serial will be used, else a GPT partition will be created on the disk.

 ##### Disk Identification using GPT partitions

-1. We try to generate the UUID using the current implementation.

-2. If the `ID_TYPE` is empty or `ID_MODEL` is `Virtual_disk` or `EphemeralDisk` or `QEMU_HARDDISK` and `ID_WWN` is empty
+This method describes the algorithm used to generate UUID for different device types:
+- `disk` type

-    1. Check if the disk has a GPT label available on it.
+1. Check if the device has a WWN, if yes then use the combination of WWN and Serial to generate UUID

-    	- If a GPT label is available we will use only that label for UID generation of the disk.
-This will ensure that even if the path is changed, or the disk comes up at a different node, the UID generated will be same and the disk can be uniquely identified.
-    	- Once the GPT label is available, it is possible to identify partitions also on the disk (if it exists).
-This will work by adding the partition number along with the generated UID.
-    	  eg: disk-xxxx-1 (/dev/sdX1), disk-xxxx-2 (/dev/sdX2).
-    	  This is guaranteed to be unique since the partition numbers won't change even if the device path changes
+2. Else,

-    2. Check if the disk has a Filesystem label available on it.
+    1. Check if the disk has a Filesystem label available on it.
 This is in cases where the complete disk is formatted with a filesystem without a partition table.
 If filesystem label is available we use it for generating the UUID.
-    3. If GPT and FS label is not available on the disk, we create a GPT partition table on the disk, and then create a single partition which spans the complete disk.
+    3. If WWN and FS label is not available on the disk, we create a GPT partition table on the disk, and then create a single partition which spans the complete disk.
 This new partition will be consumed by the users.
 This will help to identify a virtual disk for movements across the cluster also.

+- `partition` type
+1. The Partition entry ID (ID_PART_ENTRY_UUID) will be used to generate the UUID.

 This will be further configurable, so that users can specify how many partition to be created etc. This partitions will be automatically by NDM during start-up itself.